Concept Comparison Routine (PL)

 I am really looking forward to using the routine and device.
 It is refreshing to see something beyond a Venn Diagram to compare and contrast concepts and to include a summary in this process.

-laura-moran Over 5 years ago
+laura-moran About 7 years ago

 Concept Comparison Routine